react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 Boilerplate in Typescript with `strict:true` flag on, for typescript lovers like me ;)

-Based on works of [react-typescript-guide] and <a href="https://github.com/StrikeForceZero/react-typescript-boilerplate"> typescript fork </a>(which was for previous versions)
+Based on the works of [react-typescript-guide] and <a href="https://github.com/StrikeForceZero/react-typescript-boilerplate"> typescript fork </a>(which was for previous versions)

 ### Key Notes